 The representatives of the Palestinian government are aware of the limits of their sovereignty due to Israeli control, and function within the framework of these limitations.
-The leading kinship groups in cities and villages in the West Bank and Gaza influence local Palestinian politics according to their size, assets and internal solidarity.
-In fact, the members of the PA and the local Palestinian government take into account every citizen – but particularly those with connections in the leading kinship groups, in accordance with Palestinian political culture (Khalidi, 2019).
+The leading kinship groups in cities and villages in the West Bank and Gaza influence local Palestinian politics according to their size, assets, and internal solidarity (Khalidi, 2019).
 This relationship becomes clear when we examine the network of connections between leading kinship groups and representatives of the Palestinian government (the local municipality and the PA), and the mutual dependence between them.
 The Palestinian government depends on the support of the dominant kinship groups, and they in turn seek to influence decision making in local government according to their interests.
 Local government acts to protect the rights of all residents, but it seems that this protection may be diminished when it contradicts the joint interests of the dominant kinship groups and the local government, as arose in the case of the new kiln.
 We will try to illustrate this point through evidence that arose during the research.

 The impression we received was that, despite their allegiance to the local tradition of charcoal production, the leaders of the Abed Al Kabir and Abu Jalid kinship groups were well aware of the global trends against air pollution and the severe problem of air pollution in the region caused by the traditional kilns.
-Therefore, they expected that a change in policy would happen sooner or later, with or without their agreement, and that they must initiate steps to deal with the expected legal decision that is likely to decimate the traditional charcoal production industry.
+Therefore, they expected that a change in policy would happen sooner or later, with or without their agreement.
+They realized that it is necessary to initiate steps to deal with the expected legal decision to decimate the traditional charcoal production industry.
 These insights brought them to an alternative solution – importing charcoal from Egypt – and they expanded imports accordingly.
 As the only charcoal importers in the region, they maintained their control of the charcoal industry and even strengthened their status; as the success of their import business increased, so did their opposition to new technology.
 Their status also became stronger as a result of their joint interest with the local municipality, which charged 17% import tax on charcoal from Egypt, while local charcoal production was not charged any taxes at all.
 The income from taxes grew with the increase in charcoal imports, and this is one of the explanations for local government opposition to the new kiln.
 An example of this cooperation was observed with the completion of the construction and prior to the initial operation, when a rumor and intimidation campaign began in Zabed, led by the strong kinship groups, concerning the harm that was likely to be caused to residents by the new kiln.
 This was described by one of the installers: